Auberge des Lices

 Travel Blogs from Carcassonne

 ... on a hill on one side and the Bastide of Saint-Louis on the other.
-The Medival city dates back to around 122 B.C while the Bastide is a newer suburb built on the flat land opposite the Medival City starting in 1260.
-Given its age the city has a varied history, from part of the Roman Empire, to religious crusades, forming part of border of Spain and France.
+The Medieval city dates back to around 122 B.C, while the Bastide is a newer suburb built on the flat land opposite the Medieval City starting in 1260.
+Given its age, the city has a varied history; from part of the Roman Empire, to religious crusades, forming part of the border of Spain and France.

 The drive to Carcassone only took about 2.5hrs and we were there in plenty of time to spend ...